goddessanime/Legal/polices/privacy.md

 *   Right to opt out of the processing of your personal data if it is used for targeted advertising or the sale of personal data

-To submit a request to exercise these rights described above, please email withervt@gmail.om.
+To submit a request to exercise these rights described above, please email withervt@gmail.com.